-During the reporting year, we reviewed and updated our Bridges Impact Score.
-The updated Bridges Impact Score includes target performance for the core impact of each investment as well as material ESG factors like climate or quality employment.
-Throughout the year, we monitor how the impact score and underlying KPIs progress.
+This year we continued with the implementation of our recently updated Bridges Impact Score.
+The new methodology includes target performance for the core impact of each investment as well as material ESG factors like climate or quality employment.
+Throughout the year, we monitored how the impact score and underlying KPIs progress.
 In portfolio review meetings, we highlight significant changes and discuss corrective actions as needed.
-As part of the overall scoring process, we have also refreshed our Impact Valuation Committee meetings to include approval of annual investment-level targets and to ensure the Bridges Impact Score is applied consistently across investments.
+As part of the overall scoring process, we have also held our 2nd Impact Valuation Committee meetings in its new format, which included approval of annual investment-level targets and ensured the Bridges Impact Score is applied consistently across investments.